Whether it is a cold, damp winter or a warm, humid summer, activities at home can result in moisture indoors and the appearance of mold.

-Some types of mold, such as Aspergillus, can cause a serious health problem, known as aspergillosis, in some people.
+Some types of mold, such as Aspergillus, can cause a serious health problem, known as

 Most people can breathe in the spores of this fungus without becoming sick, but people who have a weakened immune system or an existing lung disease can have a severe reaction.

 Allergic bronchopulmonary aspergillosis (ABPA): This affects the lungs and can cause breathing problems.

 Allergic aspergillus sinusitis: This affects the nose and can involve a headache.

 Aspergilloma, or fungus ball: This can cause a cough, which may produce blood, as well as breathing problems.

 Chronic pulmonary aspergillosis: Symptoms include breathing problems, a cough, and weight loss.